panoptes/panoptes.github.io/hardware/camera_box.md

 * From the dovetail technical drawing, it can be seen that there are two counter bored holes at 35.5 mm and 185.5 mm from the end of the rail.

-{% include note.html text="Counter bored means the hole hides the head of a typical socket head screw." %}
+{% include note.html text="Counter-bored means the hole hides the head of a typical socket head screw." %}

 * First drill through the rail with a 7.0 mm drill bit.
-Then use an 11.0 mm drill bit to create the counter bore.
+Then use an 11.0 mm drill bit to create the counter-bore.
 Drill it down to 6 mm below the surface of the rail.
 * Use a deburring tool or a file to remove sharp edges.
 * Remove from vice and set aside.

 ## Bottom mounting plate

-{% include picture.html src="camera_box/003.jpg" caption="Image shows all three mounting plates that will be created according to the instructions below.
+{% include picture.html src="camera_box/003.jpg" caption="Image showing all three mounting plates that will be created according to the instructions below.
 From bottom to top: bottom mounting plate, top mounting plate, camera mounting plate." %}

 * For this part refer to the [Camera Enclosure Mounting Plate 01]({{ site.url }}/tech_drawings/CameraEnclosureMountingPlate_01.PDF).
 * Take one of the 12” long aluminum plates, mark a line 200 mm (7.87”) from one end of the plate.